Quick Start Guide

 2. Target’s Health & Mana

-3. Pet Window with Health & Mana, Buffs & Debuffs and Commands
+3. Pet Window with Health & Mana, Buffs & Debuffs, and Commands

 5. Abilities/Spell Bar